spryker/spryker.github.io/docs/dg/dev/architecture/tutorial-architectural-walkthrough.md

 4. Inside the `Business` layer, add your model folder and add a class to handle reversing the string.
 5. Call the method as `reverseString()`.

-{% info_block infoBox "Info" %}
+{% info_block infoBox "" %}

 To reverse the string, you can use the `strrev()` method.

 {% endinfo_block %}

-To hook things together, follow these steps:
+### Add the business layer to the HelloSpryker module

 1. Instantiate an object from your class in the factory and let a facade method use the new factory method to get the needed object.
 2. From the object, call the `reverseString()` method.

-Your facade method looks like the following example:
+Here's an example of a facade method:

 ```php
 /**